lennart/studies-comma-aka/README.md

 Initially I asked myself: "_When_ does cultural identity appear or vanish when livecoding?" or "_How_ does the reduction or addition of elements of the dances create or break the link between a computerized, mechanic, algorithmic version of the rhythm and the acoustically performed one?"

+## method

+The following five studies were produced by livecoding in tidalcycles for approximately one hour each.
+After each recording I wrote a poem for it and extracted a representative portion of five minutes from the video.

+These studies however document how my perception changes during their conception and may or may not answer the above or any other questions at all.

-I thought about different parameters that could be altered in each study­like speed­in order to document their effects on the material
+I thought about different parameters that could be altered in each study—like speed—in order to document their effects on the material
 and started with the first study, trying to beat match the pure `(11,24,14)` rhythm with a field recording.

 ### study one